nakiselev/image-resize-api/README.md

 in new terminal

-activate venv   celery worker -A simple_api_pic -l debug
+activate venv   and use celery -A proj worker -l info

 2. python3 manage.py runserver